Global sea levels are rising and increasing the risk to coastal communities from inundation and erosion.

 Historical and future impacts of East coast 'lows'

 East coast 'lows' (ECLs) are amongst the most dangerous meteorological events affecting Australia, and certainly the most significant for coastal eastern Australia.
 They frequently have severe consequences in terms of flash flooding, wind damage, storm surge, and heavy and damaging seas.
 They are also responsible for heavy rainfall events that contribute significantly to total rainfall and runoff along the Australian East Coast.

 The coarse resolution of the global climate models means they are currently unable to adequately model ECLs due to their relatively small spatial extent and short life span.
 Consequently, it is difficult to project how climate change will impact on this weather phenomenon.

-OEH received $750,000 over three years from the Environmental Trust to better understand the historical and future impacts of East coast lows and other major weather patterns on the eastern seaboard.
+Research has been undertaken to better understand the historical and future impacts of East coast lows and other major weather patterns on the eastern seaboard.

 A snapshot of future sea levels: photographing the king tide